Turbulent Relative Particle Dispersion

-\right. \ee (37a, b) may also be deduced alternatively via a dimensional scaling development \textit{\`a la} Batchelor and Townsend \cite{Bat1} (see Appendix A (v)).
-The particle clumping indicated in the baroclinic regime $\lp \ell_n \gg R_0 \rp$ may be understood by noting that the divorticity sheets, which are the enstrophy dissipation structures in the enstrophy cascade, are more likely to occur near vortex nulls (Shivamoggi et al. \cite{Shi3}, \cite{Shi6}), while particle clumping is favored to occur near vortex nulls (see footnote 14).
-On the other hand, Charney \cite{Cha2} showed that, for $\ell_n \ll R_0$, a potential enstrophy inertial range exists, in which the relative particle dispersion grows exponentially, as indicated by (37b).
+(33a, b) may also be deduced alternatively via a dimensional/scaling development \textit{\`a la} Batchelor and Townsend \cite{Bat1} (see Appendix A (v)).
+The particle clumping (implying turbulent {\it de-mixing}, see footnote 19) indicated in the baroclinic regime $\lp \ell_n \gg R_0 \rp$, as per (33a), may be understood by noting that the divorticity sheets are the enstrophy dissipation structures in the enstrophy cascade where the quasi-geostrophic turbulence activity is concentrated.
+The divorticity sheets are intensified by the enhanced vortex stretching in the baroclinic regime produced by the deformed free surface in the quasi-geostrophic dynamics, and on the other hand, are more likely to occur near vortex nulls (Shivamoggi et al. \cite{Shi4}, \cite{Shi5}) where particle clumping is favored to occur (see footnote 20).
+For the barotropic regime ($\ell_n \ll R_0$), Charney \cite{Cha2} showed that a potential enstrophy inertial range exists, in which RPD grows exponentially, as indicated by (33b).

 \textbf{6.
 Compressibility Effects on Relative Particle Dispersion}\\